ajschumacher/gadsdc/19-databases/README.md

 Optional:

+ * For more introductory SQL, check out the [Mode Analytics "SQL School"](http://sqlschool.modeanalytics.com/).
  * [Install PostgreSQL on your Ubuntu machine](https://help.ubuntu.com/community/PostgreSQL) and play with it.
  * Look into two [ways](RODBC_sqldf.md) of using SQL from `R`.
  * Check out [RPostgreSQL](RPostgreSQL.md) for combining `R` with PostgreSQL.